By: Robert Lovi By: Robert Lovi | November 2, 2022 | Food & Drink

-Seafood towers are every seafood lover's dream because you get the most decadent and freshest food all in one, and you can always accompany it with delicious sides and drinks to make a whole experience.
-If you are trying to eat more seafood and need help figuring out where to start, seafood towers are the best opportunity to indulge, as they are usually presented with a fresh variety.
-Miami, for its proximity to the water and unique culinary scene, offers some of the best seafood towers scattered around some of its most iconic restaurants.
-If you want to indulge and have a great time regardless of the time of year, find the most decadent seafood towers in the Magic City below.
+Seafood towers are a seafood lover's dream for their decadent display of the freshest catches.
+If you’re on a mission to eat more seafood and need help figuring out where to start, seafood towers are the best way to indulge.
+Surrounded by water and home to a unique culinary scene, Miami offers some of the best seafood towers found at some of its most iconic restaurants.
+Below you’ll discover the most elaborate and top-notch seafood towers in the Magic City.

 9700 Collins Ave #135 / Website